One Part of Small Business Financial Planning: Non-Monthly Expenses

 December

-I put all those items into an Excel spreadsheet:
+I put all those items into a spreadsheet.

 Cell A1 type Month